modio/modio-docs/public/en-us/game-integration/unity/getting-started/unity-searching-UGC.md

 ```

 :::warning
-tThe code above relies on `allmods`, which is set in the first [searching for mods](#searching-for-ugc) section. **Ensure that `allmods` has been set before running this method.**
+The code above relies on `allmods`, which is set in the first [searching with get mods](#searching-with-getmods) section. **Ensure that `allmods` has been set before running this method.**
 :::

 This method is downloading the smallest version of the logo, `320x180`.
 However, UGC have a number of sizes for each image as defined in `Mod.LogoResolution` &amp; `Mod.GalleryResolution`.
-See the [documentation](https://sdkdocs.mod.io/unity/) (or use code completion in your IDE) to view available options.
+See the [documentation](/unity/cs-ref) (or use code completion in your IDE) to view available options.

 ## Next steps

 Now your users can add and search for UGC, it's time to set up the ability to subscribe to and download UGC by implementing the [Subscribing to UGC Guide](/unity/subscribing).

-If you've already done this, we recommend working your way through the [Unity Getting Started Guides](/unity#unity-engine-core-plugin-guides) as they will teach you how to implement the fundamentals before moving onto exploring our [Features](https://docs.mod.io/features).
+If you've already done this, we recommend working your way through the [Unity Getting Started Guides](/unity#unity-core-plugin-guides) as they will teach you how to implement the fundamentals before moving onto exploring our [Features](/features).